winterscar/spotify-sync/README.md

 When running as a systemd service, `PrivateTmp=true` provides an isolated `/tmp` namespace that's automatically cleaned up when the service exits, providing additional security and ensuring no leftover files.

-The `downloaded.edn` file tracks which **albums** have been successfully downloaded by their Spotify URI.
+The `downloaded.edn` file tracks which **individual tracks** have been successfully downloaded by their Spotify URI.
 This allows the script to:
+- Download complete albums when you like any track from them
-- Skip already-downloaded albums on subsequent runs
+- Skip already-downloaded tracks (even when downloading the rest of an album)
-- Only download new albums when you like new songs
+- Only download new tracks when you like new songs or albums
-- Automatically download complete albums (not just individual tracks)
+- Retry only failed tracks from an album if some tracks had issues
-- Resume if interrupted
+- Resume if interrupted without re-downloading successful tracks

-To force re-download all albums, simply delete `downloaded.edn`.
+To force re-download all tracks, simply delete `downloaded.edn`.

 ## Notes